-Did you know that the beloved “Little Red Hen” was actually a Pharisee?
+Did you know the beloved “Little Red Hen” is actually a Pharisee?
 Oh, yes!
-The tried and true, always trusted little tale of the industrious little hen and the perfect picture of what hard work and personal responsibility can accomplish, while also painting a clear picture of the plight of the lazy sloth.
-Well, according to Jared Wilson, a regular contributor to TGC, we should avoid this one during story-time with the kids. https://www.thegospelcoalition.org/blogs/jared-c-wilson/little-red-hen-pharisee/
+The tried and true, always industrious little hen is no example to be followed.
+According to Jared Wilson, a regular contributor to TGC, we should avoid this folktale during story-time with the kids, as he states in the article:

 The below article landed in my email box from the “youth pastor” of the church I attended for many years and it is so bad that I decided to outline the false teaching in comparison to scripture.
 I have summarized the more troubling elements of the article below with a link to the entire article at the bottom.

 Posted: The Gospel Coalition website May 6, 2016